JonTDean/project_prometheus/docs/pseudocode.md

         Retrieves a package from the delivery management system based on the package ID.

         Parameters:
-            packageID (str): The ID of the package to retrieve.
+            packageID: The ID of the package to retrieve.

         Returns:
             Package: The package object corresponding to the given package ID, or None if not found.